alexisintech/chooseyourfighter/README.md

 # [Choose Your Fighter](https://alexisintech.github.io/chooseyourfighter/)
-Choose a character from HunterxHunter and watch some cool animations and JavaScript come into play :)
+Choose a character from Hunter x Hunter and watch some cool animations and JavaScript come into play :)

 <div>
   <a href="https://alexisintech.github.io/chooseyourfighter/" target=_blank>